Training designed to meet Joint Commission (TJC) fluoroscopy imaging standards

-- Specific training on the dose reduction techniques addressed in the Image Gently®, Image Gently-Step Lightly®, and Image Wisely® campaigns
+Our fluoroscopy training courses are designed to meet the accreditation standards of the Joint Commission.
+All courses below cover dose optimization techniques and tools for pediatric and adult patients addressed in the Image Gently®, Image Gently-Step Lightly®, and Image Wisely® campaigns

-FluoroSafety offers multiple initial training options which cover Image Gently®, Image Gently-Step Lightly®, and Image Wisely® techniques for reducing patient and staff radiation dose.
-Our courses also follow the recommendations of Report 168 of the National Commission on Radiation Protection (NCRP).
-The top quality educational programs from FluoroSafety meet requirements of The Joint Commission and also qualify for Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
+FluoroSafety offers multiple initial training options that are designed to satisfy the requirements of the Joint Commission.
+Our top quality educational activities follow the recommendations of NCRP Report No. 168, are designed to meet the accreditation standards of The Joint Commission, and provide Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
 Click here for more details on MOC.

 FluoroSafety CME courses are focused on ease of access, content that is interactive and engaging, and achieving measurable results.

 National Council on Radiation Protection and Measurements (NCRP) Report No. 168 is the standard of care document for radiation dose management for fluoroscopically-guided interventional medical procedures.
 For individuals performing potentially high-dose procedures, NCRP Report No. 168 recommends a full day (8 hours) of formal training on the following topics:

 - Technology of fluoroscopy machines, including modes of operation;

 - Characteristics of image quality and technical factors affecting image quality in fluoroscopy;